How to make links more engaging with Confluence buttons

 Create a single button

-- Navigate to your chosen Confluence page and press “E” on your keyboard to start editing.
+- On your chosen Confluence page, press 'E' on your keyboard to enter edit mode.

 - Add your button text, choose a destination for your button to link to, and customise your button’s appearance.

-- Select “Publish” (or “Update”) on the Confluence page to see your new button.
+- Select 'Publish' (or 'Update') in the top right corner of your Confluence page to see your new button.

 Watch the gif below for steps: